ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 #### **FinishSuccessfully**

-You can finish successfully action that not finished yet.
+You can successfully finish action that has not yet been finished.

 ```cpp
 ...